iiasa/Condor_run_R/configuring.md

 Path of log file for capturing cluster number.
 No such file is written when set to an empty string.

+This feature provides a simple way of communicating the cluster number to post-processing scripting.
+Such scripting will need to know the cluster number in order to access the output files belonging to the run: output files are uniquely named by including the cluster number in their file name.

 ### CLEAR_LINES
 Default value: `TRUE`